benbogart/King-County-Housing-Price/README.md

 |                              Final 2: Bedroom Effect | 0.777 |   165853.0 |  166231.0 |     378.0 |
 |                      Final model 3: Bathrooms Effect | 0.774 |   167060.0 |  167431.0 |     370.0 |

-# Notes
+# Assessment & Recommendations

-There is plenty more to explore in this data, for example the effect of improving the condition of a house.
+* Adding square footage to a property can add significant value to a house.

+* Adding bedrooms or bathrooms within the existing square footage is likely to result in a loss.

+* The model can be used to predict a price although the model is not terribly accurate.
+Still the results can be used for understanding a properties relationship to the market.

 The models here focus on isolating factors for accurate coefficients rather than on precise prediction.
 For price prediction we would not need to be worried about the accuracy of the coefficients so correlations wouldn't need to be removed.
 That would allow us to use more data for a more accurate prediction.

+This model will not predict the future.
+With only 13 months of data we cannot asses overall market trends or even understand if the monthly trends are specific to this year or can be generalized form year to year.

+# Further Work

+Other areas to explore in this data for the real estate developer are:

+1. **Condition** how does price change with condition rating.
+2. **Addition Type** Determine the value of different types of expansions (Bedroom, Bathroom, Other)
+3. **Improve the model** With more data, or even just a different focus the prediction quality of the model could be improved dramatically.

 # For More Information